denten-books/plain-text/2-device.md

 in scholarship) fell short of producing an explicit theory of technique.
 For example, in his "Art as Device," Shklovsky writes:

-"The word of poetic schools amounts to the aggregation and the discovery of new devices/techniques [*priem*] for the arrangement and the processing of linguistic material, and, in particular, more so with the rearrangement of figure [*obraz*] rather than with its creation" [@brik_poetika_1919, 102].
+> The word of poetic schools amounts to the aggregation and the discovery of
+> new devices/techniques [*priem*] for the arrangement and the processing of
+> linguistic material, and, in particular, more so with the rearrangement of
+> figure [*obraz*] rather than with its creation" [@brik_poetika_1919, 102].

 Poetry or fiction should not be reduced to a type of figurative thinking, in other words.
 Rather, for Shklovsky and his fellow travellers artistic production amounts to novel "arrangement and the processing" of language material.
-Therefore, art must be understood in terms of device and technique rather than in terms of symbol or figuration.
+Art therefore must be understood in terms of device and technique rather than in terms of symbol or figuration, as it was for the symbolists.
 To write literature is not merely to speak in figurative language, but to invent new figurations capable of cutting across prosaic and habituated norms of speaking [@brik_poetika_1919, 103].
 In this, Shklovsky places novelty at a premium.
 But what counts for figuration itself he does not say.
 He merely lists possible combinations of existing tropes---synecdoche, parallelism, analogy---which, in different combinations produce the effect of either poetic innovation or prosaic commonplace.

-Thus even as they skirted the idea of materialist poetics, the formalists were not quite able to transcend the limits of ideation and ideology.
-Analysis moved from the level of content to the level of combinatorial arrangement and no further.
+Thus even as they skirted the idea of a materialist poetics, the formalists did not attempt to transcend the limits of ideation and ideology.
+Formal analysis moved from the level of content to the level of arrangement and no further.

 The question of surfaces, posed so recursively by Nabokov, gains an instrumental dimension when considered in the context of media history.
 At its upper limit, the nesting doll structure of literary instrumentation ends at the book itself.
-It is a literary device containing all other literary devices.
-Despite its ambitions, formalist literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without material mediation.
-The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his by then Soviet colleagues:
+The book draws a figure of its own.
+It is in a sense a literary device containing all other literary devices.
+Despite the materialist ambitions, formal literary analysis begins by discarding that outer shell, seeing past the material affordances of the object as if ideas could be grasped directly, without physical mediation.
+The English critic Percy Lubbock, himself a formalist of sorts, would write echoing his, by then Soviet, colleagues:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of